Everything in Wrath of the Lich King Classic’s five content phases

 - Ruby Sanctum

-There was no mention of the Ruby Sanctum, a one boss raid added near the end of Wrath of the Lich King but I would expect it would either be in the same phase as Icecrown or in a separate phase later.
+There was no mention of the Ruby Sanctum, a one-boss raid added near the end of Wrath of the Lich King but I expect it would either be in the same phase as Icecrown or in a separate phase later.

 How long will each phase last?

-We don’t know when Wrath of the Lich King Classic will release.
-All that has been communicated so far is it will happen this year, in 2022.
+So how long will these phases last?
 Lead Developer Brian Birmingham, in an interview with Josh Corbett of the Countdown to Classic Podcast said the pre-patch will “no less than two [weeks], and no more than six.”
 Brian gave the impression that Phase 1 might be a little on the short side.
 More players did Naxxramas in WoW Classic than the original incarnation in 2006, and many players are understandably excited about getting into Ulduar.

 Still, a schedule for all the phases has not yet been revealed, so keep checking back with Blizzard Watch!